 of learning to count?

 Children learn through play and repetition.
 Reading books that incorporate math skills, such as counting books, invite children to safely apply emerging knowledge.
 Need some more ideas on how to use counting books in fun and active ways?
 Check out these “5 techniques”:

 One book, 5 Ways to Read:

-The amount of books you have matters less than how many ways you read it.
+The number of books you have matters less than how many ways you read it.
 The benefit of a book extends beyond simply reading it from cover to cover.
 Invite children to be active participants with counting books through these 5 creative book reading techniques:

 1. Palm Writing:

 Invite your child to trace a number in the book with his finger.
-Trace that number in his palm then tap the same amount fingers.
+Trace that number in his palm then tap the same amount of fingers.
 He may want to try writing the number in your palm too!

 2. Act It Out: